How to Get PR in Ireland After Study? 2025

 The General Employment Permit Ireland is another pathway to PR for individuals whose professions are not listed on the critical skills list.
 It permits more flexibility in eligibility, making it an accessible option for new graduates.

-However, the process to PR through a General Employment Permit takes longer, as applicants must accumulate five years of continuous employment in Ireland to qualify for PR.
+However, the Ireland PR process through a General Employment Permit takes longer, as applicants must accumulate five years of continuous employment in Ireland to qualify for PR.
 The job offer must meet the minimum salary requirement of €30,000 to apply for a General Employment Permit.
 However, exceptions may be made for specific categories.

 This permit is usually granted for an initial two-year period and can be renewed for another three years.
 After five years of working with this permit, individuals can apply for PR if they meet the other eligibility criteria.